SindreKjelsrud/kjelsrud.dev/src/content/blog/2023-october-recently.md

 ---
-title: "Recently ~ October"
+title: "recently ~ october23"
 pubDate: 'Oct 31 2023'
-description: "What I've been doing during the month of October."
+description: "what i've been doing during the month of october."
 draft: false
 ---
 ## 🪴 Life